 Assessment & Orientation

-The following documents can be used as Student Success and Support Program (SSSP) multiple measures to assist you in acheiving higher placement goals, such as college and high transcripts, high school AP /IB scores, and TOFEL scores.
-The counseling staff will be use the multiple measures to assist the student in selecting appropriate courses.
+The following documents can be used as Student Success and Support Program (SSSP) multiple measures to assist you in achieving higher placement goals; college and or high transcripts, high school AP (with a 3 or higher) and IB (with a 6 or higher)scores.
+The counseling staff will use the multiple measures along with the test results to assist the student in selecting appropriate courses.
 The assessment is not used to bar anyone from enrollment in the college, but rather to aid students to choose the best classes based on academic skill level.
+You cannot “fail” the assessment tests or be denied admission to the college; however students must meet the prerequisites as stated in the college catalog.
 Special testing is provided for students whose native language is not English.
 This is called ESL (English as a Second Language) assessment.

 During orientation, students are provided with information regarding the college’s programs, services and resources.
-Students receive information regarding: programs and majors; degree, certificate, and transfer requirements; support services; and other useful information.
+Students also receive information regarding programs and majors, degrees, certificates, transfer requirements, support services, and other useful information.

 Frequently Asked Questions (FAQ’s)